Rafaelfrb/rafaelfrb/README.md

-- 👯 I want to be a part of a development team to collaborate and improve my skills.
+- 👯 I like being a part of a development team and collaborate while improving my skills.

 - 📫 How to reach me: